 Then, pick a major that you want to study.
 Don’t choose it because your friends are doing it or because it “seems like a smart choice.”
 Study something that matters to you, the thing that will drive you to stay up until 2AM finishing that text and wake up bright and early at 7AM, happy to get to your first class.

 2. You live for the future.
 You are not enjoying the present moment.
 No wonder most people don’t know what they’re doing in their 20s.
 You expect that some event in the future will make you happy.
-Living for the future and thinking the future will be better after something is completed or once you’ve earned degree, grad school or promotion at work.
+Living for the future and thinking the future will be better after something is completed or once you’ve earned degree, finished grad school or gotten a promotion at work.
 You are missing the opportunities around you in the present because you live for the future.

 “You spend your whole life stuck in the labyrinth, thinking how you’ll escape one day, and how awesome it will be, and imagining that future keeps you going, but you never do it.
 You just use the future to escape the present.” – John Green

-Life fully in the present.
+Live fully in the present.
 Don’t live to be happy.
 Be happy while living.
 Don’t make happiness as the end product of your achievements/goals – get a perfect job/car/house/spouse.
 Derive happiness from whatever you are doing at present.
 It is the journey that you must enjoy not the end result.
 Time is ticking and you will not get it back.

 Live fully and embrace the present.
 You can walk your way through life thinking the future will be brighter but if you are not doing the things that matter or count today then you will never arrive.
 You’ve got to love the journey.